-Advent Baptism Blessings Christian Walk Christmas Church Demonic Realm Demons Discipleship Divorce Easter Faith Family Father's Day Forgiveness God the Father God's Love God's Power God's Will God's Word Good Friday Gospel Grace Holy Spirit Hope Jesus Joy Judgement Just Leadership Marriage Mercy Missions Mother's Day New Testament Paul Prayer Prophesy Relationships Resurrection Sabbath Sacrifice Salvation Sin Spiritual Growth Suffering Testimony Thanksgiving
+Advent Advice Baptism Blessings Christian Walk Christmas Church Demonic Realm Demons Discipleship Divorce Easter Faith Family Father's Day Forgiveness God the Father God's Love God's Power God's Will God's Word Good Friday Gospel Grace Grief Holy Spirit Hope Jesus Joy Judgement Just Leadership Marriage Mercy Missions Mother's Day New Testament Paul Prayer Prophesy Relationships Resurrection Sabbath Sacrifice Salvation Sin Spiritual Growth Suffering Testimony Thanksgiving

-Joseph Handzlik Dan Loch Dr. John Master Dr. Jonathan Master Pastor Gerry Newswanger Dr. Tom Wolfe
+Raymond Abou Michael Joseph Handzlik Tom Huckel Dan Loch Dr. John Master Dr. Jonathan Master Pastor Gerry Newswanger Dr. Tom Wolfe

 Get any group of people together long enough and they will develop a culture.
 They will develop patterns, traditions, values and goals.
 The best possible culture is a Kingdom Culture where Jesus has molded and shaped it to look like Him.
 The new believers living on the Island of Crete desperately needed to develop a Kingdom Culture.
 To do this they needed to follow good leaders and reject bad leaders.
 Our passage takes a look at bad leaders.